Transitional Architecture Mon – Pyu – Pagan Period

 TEMPLES IN PAGAN

-The temple is planned with its interior arrangements consisting of galleries and corridors to accommodate religious ceremonies.
-Such were the primary attributions of these two types of structures, but in the course of time the Buddhist temple began to combine a twofold purpose.
+The temple is planned with interior arrangements consisting of galleries and corridors to accommodate religious ceremonies.
+Such were the primary attributions of these two types of structures, but in the course of time, the Buddhist temple began to combine a twofold purpose.
 The central block took the form of a great shrine with interior corridors surrounding it for circumambulation and processions.

 In the whole of the architecture of this great region lying between India and China, exemplified particularly in the buildings in Burma, there appears to have been a continual struggle for supremacy between the bulbous mass of the orthodox stupa combined with the outward curve of the Indo-Aryan Shikhara on the one hand, and the ascending attenuated outlines of what is ordinarily known as the Chinese pagoda on the other.